UM-Titan/DSPS/README.md

 ## <summary> AWARDS </summary>
 Prizes will be offered to the top 3 rankers after the successful presentation of their paper at the conference.
-* [First prize winner]: Cash Prizes and/or Conference travel reimbursement
+* [First prize winner]: Cash Prizes or Conference travel reimbursement
-* [Second prize winner]: Cash Prizes and/or Conference travel reimbursement
+* [Second prize winner]: Cash Prizes or Conference travel reimbursement
-* [Third prize winner]: Cash Prizes and/or Conference travel reimbursement
+* [Third prize winner]: Cash Prizes or Conference travel reimbursement

 ## <summary> HOW TO RUN </summary>